zenstruck/browser/README.md

         // access the current Browser instance
     })

+    // save the raw source of the current page ->saveSource('/path/to/source.txt')

     // the following use symfony/var-dumper's dump() function and continue ->dump() // raw response body or array if json ->dump('h1') // html element